sculptor body

 There’s currently a lot of hype surrounding “big burrs” among coffee forum bros.

-However, it’s essential to remember that 64mm burrs are not exactly small.
+However, it’s good to remember that 64mm burrs are not exactly small.
 In fact, they’re the same size as those in the Mazzer Super Jolly, which has been one of the most popular commercial grinders for around 50 years.
 If you’re just making coffee at home, they can surely do the job.

 Conclusion